Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/Custom Error (404) page.md

 needsUpdating: false
 tutorialIndex: 13
 ---
-A professional web application must handle broken links or missing files without exposing underlying system details or confusing the user.
+404A professional web application must handle broken links or missing files without exposing underlying system details or confusing the user.
 This guide covers how to set up an explicit server-level error responder page and configure the web server's routing rules to redirect broken requests smoothly while preserving search engine optimisation standards.
 ## The PHP page

 > [!note] Goal: Create a HTTP 404 error page if the user attempts to access a page that doesn't exist.